Elizabeth Bishop: Publication history and awards

 Bishop's The Complete Poems, 1927–1979 was published posthumously in 1983.
 Other posthumous publications included The Collected Prose (1984; a compilation of her essays and short stories) and Edgar Allan Poe & the Juke-box: Uncollected Poems, Drafts, and Fragments (2006), whose publication aroused some controversy.
 Meghan O'Rourke notes in an article from Slate magazine, It's no wonder ... that the recent publication of Bishop's hitherto uncollected poems, drafts, and fragments ... encountered fierce resistance, and some debate about the value of making this work available to the public.
-In an outraged piece for The New Republic, Helen Vendler labeled the drafts "maimed and stunted" and rebuked Farrar, Straus and Giroux for choosing to publish the volume.
+In an outraged piece for The New Republic, Helen Vendler labeled the drafts "maimed and stunted" and rebuked Farrar, Straus and Giroux for choosing to publish the volume.However, the posthumous publications of Bishop's poetry do not stop there as in the spring of 2008, Elizabeth Bishop: Poems, Prose and Letters, edited by Robert Giroux and Lloyd Schwartz was released by the Library of America.
+The volume made hundreds of pages of unpublished poems, letters as well as book reviews accessible to the public.

+Following this in the fall of that year came Words in Air: The Complete Correspondence between Elizabeth Bishop and Robert Lowell, edited by Thomas Travisano with Saskia Hamilton.
+It was within this collection that almost nine hundred pages of intimate letters between the major American poets were supplied to the public.
+In the wake of these new editions was the supplementary expansion of Bishop's oeuvre as well as a further insight into an almost “new” kind of Elizabeth Bishop whose personal life was intimate with only a selected few.